Paul Caraway: Tenure as High Commissioner

 He had an ongoing rivalry with Ambassador to Japan Edwin O. Reischauer and frequently withheld key information from the embassy.
 Reischauer favored Kennedy administration plans to give the island more autonomy and allow the Japanese government to provide the island with greater financial aid; Caraway opposed all such measures, believing that they would eventually strip the United States of one of its most strategic bases.
 Reischauer referred to Caraway as a "bull-headed man" and "autocratic" in his memoirs, with Caraway firing back that "he's useless.
 He's a menace, because he thinks he knows everything... and he knows nothing."
 Caraway went so far as to accuse Reischauer of entering into a "conspiracy with the Japanese" to force American forces off the Ryukyus.
 In 1962, President of the United States John F. Kennedy began an effort to give the residents of the Ryukyu islands greater autonomy.
 One of his methods was to restrict Caraway's power of veto by allowing him to overrule the Ryukyu Legislature only when necessary to protect the security interests of the United States.

 When Caraway suggested in a March 1963 speech that residents who desired autonomy for the Ryukyu Islands were incompetent to run a government for themselves, a large group of government workers began calling for his removal from office.
 A severe drought the same year forced Caraway to begin rationing water when reserves fell before 40 percent of capacity.
 He retired from the position because of physical disability on August 1, 1964, and Lieutenant General Albert Watson II succeeded him.

 Retirement and death

 After his retirement from the Army, Caraway and his wife settled in Heber Springs, Arkansas.
 They moved to the District of Columbia area in 1967 where he became a professor at Benjamin Franklin University, where he taught business administration.
 After a few years, he resigned his position due to illness.
 He died in Washington, DC on December 13, 1985, at the age of 79.
-He is buried at the West Point Cemetery in West Point, New York.
-His wife, Indel Liddle Caraway (January 15, 1908 — September 20, 1990) is buried with him.